kengz/aiva-doc/source/includes/_DEVELOPMENT.md

 # <a name="dev-guide"></a>Development Guide

-AIVA is created as an A.I. general purpose interface for developers; it has an (pending) ~~NLP interface and KB brain out of the box~~.
+AIVA is created as an A.I. general purpose interface for developers.
+You can implement any features, use it simultaneously on the major platforms, and code in multiple languages.
+This solves the problem that many bots out there are are too specific, often bounded to one chat platform, and can only be developed in one language.

+It has a NLP parser and KB brain out of the box.
 We take care of the crucial backend and system, so *developers can focus on things that matter*.

-You can focus on writing your app/module backend.
-When done, plugging it into AIVA shall be way more trivial than writing a whole app with a MEAN stack or Rails.
+Since it is a generic interface, you can focus on writing your app/module.
+When done, plugging it into AIVA shall be way more trivial than writing a whole app with a MEAN stack or Rails to serve it.